notMarth/TFunHDDC/README.md

 Instead of a `TFunHDDC` object, `funHDDC` returns a `FunHDDC` object.
 Note that prediction cannot be done with FunHDDC.

 # Examples
 There are various examples provided to illustrate how to use TFunHDDC and funHDDC.
-The paper scenario examples run examples taken from the paper from which TFunHDDC is based on (Anton, C., Smith, I. Model-based clustering of functional data via mixtures of t distributions.
+Examples  are taken from the paper from which TFunHDDC is based on (Anton, C., Smith, I. Model-based clustering of functional data via mixtures of t distributions.
 Adv Data Anal Classif (2023). https://doi.org/10.1007/s11634-023-00542-w)

 paperScenarioAExample.py:
 300 curves are simulated with 35 splines for the basis functions.
-There are 3 scenarios that will be run: scenario A runs with eta = 10, 7, 17 for groups 1, 2, and 3.
+There are 3 scenarios that will be run.
+Scenario A runs with eta = 10, 7, 17 for groups 1, 2, and 3.

 paperScenarioBExample.py:
 300 curves are simulated with 35 splines for the basis functions.
-There are 3 scenarios that will be run: scenario A runs with eta = 5, 50, 15 for groups 1, 2, and 3.
+Scenario B runs with eta = 5, 50, 15 for groups 1,
+2, and 3.

 paperScenarioCExample.py:
 300 curves are simulated with 35 splines for the basis functions.
-There are 3 scenarios that will be run: scenario A runs with eta = 100, 70, 170 for groups 1, 2, and 3.
+Scenario C runs with eta = 100, 70, 170 for groups 1,
+2, and 3.

 triangleSimulationMultivariateExample.py: